-Simon is like a traveling one-man show with his wit, his physical antics, comedy and pathos.
-Simon's voices and sound effects are perfected to the point where you become lost in the tale as you might a movie, no matter your age.
+I have been likened to a traveling one-man show with my humour (I'm British!), physical antics, comedy and pathos.
+I work hard on my craft, on the voices and sound effects I use to the point where you will lose yourself in the story as you might in a great movie - no matter your age.

-If you have something special in mind that you are looking for in the way of a package, or have a budget to work with, please call about pricing.
+Looking for something special like a package, or have a budget to work with?
+Please call about pricing.
 Each performance is unique in its time, place and requirements and I would like to accommodate you.
 Below are some guidelines.

 *Rural libraries and schools with tight budgets, please call for special rates.